lfiner/dsp/statistics/3-1-actual_biased.md

 pmf = thinkstats2.Pmf(numkdhh, label='actual')
 ```

-Next, I created the PMF for the biased version.
+Next, I created the PMF for the biased version, using the BiasPmf function provided in ThinkStats.

 ```
 def BiasPmf(pmf, label):